A testament of thanksgiving

 Beth Harrell

-Beth has been with Matthias Media since 2012.
+Beth is former Matthias Media staff.
 She and her husband, Matt, have four children.
 Beth’s degrees are in communications (Taylor University) and counseling (Butler University).
 Originally from rural Illinois, Beth proudly calls Youngstown, OH her home now.
-She also is the Women’s Ministry Director at Old North Church.
+She now serves full time as the Women’s Ministry Director at Old North Church.

 Read More